Mary P. Easley: Financial scandal

 News broke that the total cost of Easley's trips to Europe was $109,000.
 Her expenses, which paid for an interrogee of nine people, included hotels, meals, transportation, and tickets to the Mariinsky Ballet.
 She became the target of editorial writers, radio hosts, and bloggers who questioned the value of her trips.
-Her husband and other state officials stated that her trip to France brought the state an economic benefit of more than $20 million from the Monet exhibit, and that the trip to Russia and Estonia could potentially produce a similar result.
-They argued her presence in the international delegation, as a first lady, helped impress foreign art officials.
+Her husband and other state officials stated that her trip to France brought the state an economic benefit of more than $20 million from the Monet exhibit and that the trip to Russia and Estonia could potentially produce a similar result.
+They argued her presence in the international delegation as a first lady helped impress foreign art officials.

 She received an eighty-percent pay increase for her job at North Carolina State University.
-The raise she received was $90,300- a much larger raise than that received by other academic administrators, providing her with an annual salary of $170,000.
-She was criticized by members of the North Carolina State Employees Association, who claimed she was given preferential treatment as the governor's wife.
-The governor responded saying people were making an issue of Easley's raise because of her gender.
-In June 2009 the university's board of trustees voted to terminate Easley's contract after newly released documents came forth indicating that her husband was involved in her hiring.
+The raise she received was $90,300- a much larger raise than that received by other academic administrators, providing her an annual salary of $170,000.
+She was criticized by the North Carolina State Employees Association members, who claimed she was given preferential treatment as the governor's wife.
+The governor responded by saying that people were making an issue of Easley's raise because of her gender.
+In June 2009, the university's board of trustees voted to terminate Easley's contract after newly released documents indicating that her husband was involved in her hiring.
 She began a formal grievance process following her termination.
 Easley agreed not to sue the university for severing its contract with her.
 In return, she received an additional $40,000 in annual pension benefits.

 Towards the end of her term, she and her husband were involved in a financial scandal related to the misuse of campaign funds.
-They were the subject of an investigation by a North Carolina grand jury and the North Carolina State Board of Elections which looked into the couple's relationships with land dealers, car dealers, and the use of government aircraft for personal vacations.
+They were the subject of an investigation by a North Carolina grand jury and the North Carolina State Board of Elections, which looked into the couple's relationships with land dealers, car dealers, and the use of government aircraft for personal vacations.